Andy79881/Mais_kolben/README.md

 ---
 - Refer to Readme of [soldering_station_software](https://github.com/Andy79881/soldering_station_software).

-Changes to original design and code:
+Changes to original HW design and code:
 ----

 - Backlight can be adjusted via potentiometer (no PWM controlled TFT brightness)